The Runaway Train

 and although scared you smile and realise

-You are never catching that train again!
+YOU are never catching that train again!

 You know that although the outside looks lovely